 I got him last year, and I actually have it on my phone.
 Martin Wood—another one of the directors of the show—and I, caught him.
 He was shooting a scene and I leapt out.

-What do you remember about your audition for When Calls the Heart?
+What does Martin Cummins remember about his audition for When Calls the Heart?

 I think everybody goes through a period of time—it doesn’t matter what you do for a living—when you go, “Eh, I don’t know whether I want to do this anymore.”
 I think some people will look at acting and they’ll go, “Oh, what a great job!”